JoaoPauloDL/to-do-list-JAVA/README.md

 # to-do-list-JAVA
-to-do list app made with java and swing
+to-do list app made with Java and Swing